 The table below sets forth, as of the date of this prospectus, the name of the Selling Securityholders for which we are registering securities for resale to the public and the aggregate principal amount that the Selling Securityholders may offer pursuant to this prospectus.
 The individuals and entities listed below have beneficial ownership over their respective securities.
 The SEC has defined "beneficial ownership" of a security to mean the possession, directly or indirectly, of voting power and/or investment power over such security.
 A shareholder is also deemed to be, as of any date, the beneficial owner of all securities that such shareholder has the right to acquire within 60 days after that date through (i) the exercise of any option, warrant or right, (ii) the conversion of a security, (iii) the power to revoke a trust, discretionary account or similar arrangement, or (iv) the automatic termination of a trust, discretionary account or similar arrangement.
 In computing the number of shares beneficially owned by a person and the percentage ownership of that person, Class A Ordinary Shares subject to options or other rights (as set forth above) held by that person that are currently exercisable, or will become exercisable within 60 days thereafter, are deemed outstanding, while such shares are not deemed outstanding for purposes of computing percentage ownership of any other person.
 Certain of the Selling Securityholders own Public Warrants which are exercisable pursuant to their terms.
-The Public Warrants were previously issued in a transaction registered with the SEC, and the registration statement of which this prospectus is a part is registering the issuance of Class A Ordinary Shares underlying the exercise of such Public Warrants, and in the table below such underlying Class A Ordinary Shares underlying the exercise of the Public Warrants, and in the table below such underlying Class A Ordinary Shares underlying the sales that the Selling Securityholders may make pursuant to this prospectus.
+The Public Warrants were previously issued in a transaction registered with the SEC, and the registration statement of which this prospectus is a part is registering the issuance of Class A Ordinary Shares underlying the exercise of such Public Warrants, and in the table below such underlying Class A Ordinary Shares are reflected as securities beneficially owned after sales that the Selling Securityholders may make pursuant to this prospectus.